facebook/react-native-website/docs/the-new-architecture/using-codegen.md

 ## Running **Codegen**

-The rest of this guide assumes that you have a Native Turbo Module and/or a Native Fabric Component already set up in your project.
+The rest of this guide assumes that you have a Native Turbo Module, a Native Fabric Component or both already set up in your project.
 We also assume that you have valid specification files in the `jsSrcsDir` specified in the `package.json`.

 ### Android